 Group Recreation Opportunities

 Northeast Passage can plan and implement inclusive sports and recreation opportunities for your group.
 Northeast Passage currently runs several out-of-school recreation programs on a contract basis with various community organizations.
-For more information, visit our Contracted Services page.
+For more information, visit Contracted Services.

 More and more teachers are accessing wilderness, beaches, bike trails, and other areas where access can become challenging for students with disabilities.
 Hire a Northeast Passage staff member to accompany your class, provide staff training, or rent adaptive equipment for any field trip!
-For more information, visit our Contracted Services page or Equipment Rental page.
+For more information, visit Contracted Services page or Equipment Rental.

 Similarity Awareness Programming